vellvm/vellvm/dev.md

 - [Docker-Coq Action](https://github.com/marketplace/actions/docker-coq-action)

+- see: [this list](https://hub.docker.com/r/coqorg/coq/) for available Coq + ocaml combinations

 - The file `coq-vellvm.opam` specifies the opam dependencies installed by the workflow.

 Since we need to maintain an `opam`-compatible build/deploy system, using that infrastructure for CI too makes sense.